Shaharior Rahman Razu

 Associate Professor

-I am an Associate Professor (on study leave) of Sociology Discipline, Khulna University, and I am doing my PhD in the University of New England, Australia at the moment.
-I used to teach courses including Sociology of Health and Illness, Introduction to Sociology at Undergraduate and Graduate level in Khulna University.
-My research interest is primarily concerned with public health and gender issues.
+I am an Associate Professor (on study leave) of the Sociology Discipline at Khulna University and a PhD candidate at the University of New England, Australia.
+My teaching includes Sociology of Health and Illness, Introduction to Sociology at Bachelor and Master's levels at Khulna University.
+My research interest is primarily concerned with public health and gender issues broadly.

 Doctor of Philosophy (Ongoing)